+5. What problems can you solve?

 Most of the successful apparel brands in the market, solve some sort of a problem for their target customer.
 What pain points does your target customer have and how are you going to solve this for them?
 For example, you are someone that travels a lot, and most of your suits get easily wrinkled during your trips.
 You would like to design a suit that doesn’t wrinkle, that stays fresh, and that looks sharp in all situations.
 This suit will require certain materials, a certain fit, certain manufacturing, it will be at a certain price point, etc.

 In the segment area that you have defined, what are the pain points that you are going to address for your customers?
 How are you going to solve this through your products?

 6. Perform a thorough market research

 It is vital to know the market you are entering.
-Know who your competitors will be, know what price ranges there are, know what quality your competitors offer at what price, know the collections, the colors, the materials, the marketing, the stories, and the pitches.
+Know who your competitors will be, know what price ranges there are, know what quality your competitors offer at what price, and know the collections, the colors, the materials, the marketing, the stories, and the pitches.
 What is there and what ISN’T?
 You should check as much what isn’t on the marketplace as what is.
 Analyze that later.
 Why is there a gap?
 If you see a potential gap, that’s your chance to fill it.
 If the gap is very clear, can that mean that there is no opportunity there?
 Talk to retailers and if possible customers to get clarification on this.
-Figure out what makes them your competition, and then do it better or different.
+Figure out what makes them your competition, and then do it better or differently.